iamjacek/barber/README.md

 # barber

-First site
-create a website from provided design
+But do not rate a website as this was made to create my own webpack build from the beginning.